 The arrangement fee is deducted from the amount you receive.
 However, you will be required to pay the costs of a solicitor acting on your behalf.
 We will then arrange for an independent valuation of your home, for which you will have to pay a fee, so we can tell you exactly how much money you could release.

 A lifetime mortgage has a higher interest rate applied to it than a standard mortgage, because you don't make any payments during the term of the mortgage.
 You can find out more about interest rates and APRs for each of our lifetime mortgages.

 Yes, lifetime mortgages offered by Aviva require you to maintain your property and keep it in a state of good repair.
 It's also still your responsibility to insure your property and pay all your property related bills, such as utilities and council tax.

-The lifetime mortgage is intended to last for the rest of your life.
-You can repay early, but you will have to repay the total of the loan and interest you owe and there may be a substantial early repayment charge.
+Lifetime mortgages are designed to last for the rest of your life.
+If you want to repay the lifetime mortgage early in full you will have to repay the total of the loan and interest you owe and there may be a substantial early repayment charge.

 It's important to understand that taking out a lifetime mortgage will reduce the value you have in your home and therefore the inheritance you leave.
 You don't have to pay tax on the amount you release, but it may affect your tax position and entitlement to means tested benefits.

 Yes, equity release is regulated by the Financial Conduct Authority (FCA).
 This is an independent body reporting to the government that helps to ensure that financial products offered to the public are fair and meet its required standards.

 Aviva is also a long-standing member of the Equity Release Council(formerly known as SHIP), a trade body set up in 1991 to help protect people taking out equity release.
 We adhere to the strict standards set out in their code of conduct.